zixianwang2022/Megatron-LM/docs/llama2.md

 The tables below list the benchmark comparisons between native Llama-2 (using Meta's checkpoint and Meta's inference code) and Megatron (using a converted HF checkpoint and Megatron's inference code).

 <!-- All percentage results are computed as `<megatron-score> / <llama-score>`, where the type of score is detailed before each table. -->
-The values are the percent error between Megatron and Llama-2, calculated using the formula: `|<llama-score> - <megatron-score>| / <llama-score>`, where the type of score is detailed before each table.
+The values are the percent error between Megatron and Llama-2, calculated using the formula: `|<llama_score> - <megatron_score>| / <llama_score>`, where the type of score is detailed before each table.
 Across all tests (80 total per model size), the mean error is 0.15%.

 ### Big Bench